dell/csm-docs/content/docs/concepts/authorization/v1.x/_index.md

 **NOTE:** PowerScale OneFS implements its own form of Role-Based Access Control (RBAC).
 Authorization does not enforce any role-based restrictions for PowerScale.
 To configure RBAC for PowerScale, refer to the PowerScale OneFS [documentation](https://www.dell.com/support/home/en-us/product-support/product/isilon-onefs/docs).

 ## Authorization Components Support Matrix
-Authorization consists of two main components - the Authorization Sidecar, bundled with the driver, which forwards requests to the Authorization proxy server, and the Authorization Proxy Server, which validates access to Storage platforms.
+Authorization consists of two main components - the Authorization Sidecar and the Authorization Proxy Server.
+The Authorization Sidecar is bundled with the CSI driver, and the Authorization Proxy Serve validates access to storage platforms.

-Customers should always install or upgrade the Authorization proxy server and sidecar from the same release of CSM.
+Users should always install or upgrade the Authorization proxy server and sidecar from the same release.
 This practice helps ensure optimal performance and compatibility, avoiding potential issues from version discrepancies.

 **NOTE:** If the number of controller pods deployed by the CSI driver matches the number of scheduled nodes in your cluster, Authorization may not be able to inject properly into the driver's controller pod.
 To resolve this, please refer to our [troubleshooting guide](./troubleshooting) on the topic.